mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.10-Release-Notes.md

 as monitor the database itself can now be automatically retried if they are interrupted.
 The new global parameter, `query_retries` controls the number of retry attempts each query will receive if it fails due to a network problem.
+The `query_retry_timeout` global parameter controls the total timeout for the retries.

 To enable this functionality, add `query_retries=<number-of-retries>` under the `[maxscale]` section where _<number-of-retries>_ is a positive integer.